 Time and a harsh environment have not been kind to this once majestic clock as the finish was in very poor condition.
 Stripping the case was my only option.

 Stripping and staining were quite straightforward but time-consuming.
-After rubbing with steel wool I applied a light walnut stain called Special Walnut, a light stain by Minwax which had the effect of enriching the grains even further.
+After rubbing with steel wool I applied stain called Special Walnut, a light stain by Minwax which had the effect of enriching the grains even further.
 After the case was sanded I then applied 5 coats of shellac making the shellac in the traditional way with flakes and alcohol.
 I found a 1 lb cut ideal for this project.

-The movement was cleaned and two bushings were installed on the time side and one on the strike side.
+As mentioned in a previous post, the movement was cleaned and two bushings were installed on the time side and one on the strike side.
 It was mounted in its case and has completed a successful testing period.

 Although I was pleased with my work on the top door crosspiece, I could not find one clock online with a crosspiece similar to it from that period.
 Back to the drawing board!